nasa/fmdtools/examples/Examples.rst

 The support files include various implementations of the tank model.

-- The baseline `Tank Model <../examples/tank/tank_model.py>`_, a dynamical implementation of a human-operated tank system to show how fmdtools can be used to model human errors
+- The baseline Tank Model (`tank_model.py`), a dynamical implementation of a human-operated tank system to show how fmdtools can be used to model human errors

-- A demonstration `Optimization Tank Model <../examples/tank/tank_opt.py>`_, resilience optimization architectures using :class:`fmdtools.sim.search.ProblemInterface`
+- A demonstration Optimization Tank Model (`tank_opt.py`), resilience optimization architectures using :class:`fmdtools.sim.search.ProblemInterface`

-- The main `Tank optimization model <../examples/tank/tank_optimization.py>`_ similar to `tank_model` and `tank_opt` and is a dynamical implementation of a tank system with contingency management.
+- The main `Tank optimization model (`tank_optimization.py`)similar to `tank_model` and `tank_opt` and is a dynamical implementation of a tank system with contingency management.

 .. toctree::
    :hidden:

    ../examples/tank/Tank_Analysis.ipynb
    ../examples/tank/Tank_Optimization.ipynb
-   ../examples/tank/tank_model.py
-   ../examples/tank/tank_opt.py
-   ../examples/tank/tank_optimization.py

 EPS
 +++++++++++++++++++++++++++++++++++++++++++++